mshedsilegx/checkcert/README.md

 This command-line tool, written in Go, checks the expiration status of X.509 certificates in PEM format.
 The primary objective is to provide a simple, efficient, and reliable way to monitor certificate expiration.
 By scanning either a single file or an entire directory, the tool helps prevent service disruptions caused by expired certificates.

+checkcert is a certificate expiration check utility.
+It will recurse all sub directories and alert if any certificate is exceeding the renewal threshold specified.

 The application is designed with performance in mind, using concurrency to check multiple certificates in parallel, which makes it fast and efficient for large numbers of certificates.

 ## Command-Line Syntax